Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Discussion

 \paragraph{Limitations} Our method shares the same limitations as other flow-based SB solvers.
 It is restricted to quadratic cost functions for OT, and introduces an entropic bias.
-Inference is expensive in comparison to methods that use a single function evaluation, and our method is not simulation-free, requiring simulations of the current learned processes at each iteration.
-Future advances in the flow and SB literatures will aid in addressing these limitations.
+Inference is expensive in comparison to methods that use a single function evaluation, and our method is not sampling-free, requiring simulations of the current learned processes at each iteration.
+Future advances in the flow and SB literatures can aid in addressing these limitations.
+We also provide an additional experiment in Appendix \ref{app:additional_experiments} that highlights a possible limitation of our method in scenarios where there is a simple shared structure between the known marginals and the barycentre.

-\paragraph{Conclusion and Future Work} We have extended the IMF procedure to the tree-structured SB problem, providing a scalable flow-based approach that comes with a well-understood theoretical analysis, and in particular can be used for entropic Wasserstein barycentre computation.
-Our TreeDSBM algorithm displays improved performance over its IPF counterpart TreeDSB and is competitive with current state-of-the-art continuous Wasserstein-2 barycentre solvers, demonstrating that flow-based approaches for barycentre estimation can offer a compelling alternative to established methods.
+\paragraph{Conclusion and future work} We have extended the IMF procedure to the tree-structure SB problem, providing a scalable flow-based approach that in particular can be used for entropic Wasserstein barycentre computation.
+Our TreeDSBM algorithm displays improved performance over its IPF counterpart TreeDSB, and demonstrates that flow-based approaches for barycentre estimation can offer a compelling alternative to established continuous Wasserstein-2 barycentre algorithms.
 Future directions can investigate improved architectures and implementation techniques inspired by progress in the flow-matching literature, as well as extensions to other data modalities.